Concepts

 Regions and Availability Zones

-This provides better load distribution, maximizes redundancy, and simplifies the implementation of a disaster recovery plan (DRP) in the event of an incident.
+This deployment type allows you to choose the location of Bare Metal servers and distribute them across different availability zones (AZ).
+This provides better load distribution, maximizes redundancy, and facilitates the implementation of a disaster recovery plan (DRP) in the event of an incident.

 Compute Blade Classes

-The available compute blades for the Bare Metal offering provide a range of performance options to meet diverse requirements:
+The compute blades available for the Bare Metal offering provide a range of performance levels to meet various needs:

 |---|---|---|---|---|---|